-I was reading an article in the Huffington Post by Relationship Expert Susan Winter, who claims that dating has become ‘tedious, unnatural and unnecessary.’
+So I was reading an article in the Huffington Post by Relationship Expert Susan Winter, who claims that dating has become ‘tedious, unnatural and unnecessary.’
 So I had to ask myself, do I agree?

-There I was sat in the front row with no top on awkwardly wrapping my skinny arms around my even skinnier teenage frame.
+There I was sat in the front row, topless, awkwardly wrapping my skinny arms around my even skinnier teenage frame.
 To my horror my humiliation didn’t end there, all the items taken from the audience were left lying in the middle of the stage for the owners to come up and collect and so I had to actually make my way up there.
 What was even more humiliating was that after the others had left I couldn’t actually find my t-shirt.
-There I was wandering the stage (a little confused and feeling very alone), asking if anyone had seen it.
+There I was wandering the stage (embarrassed and quite frankly freezing by this point) asking if anyone had seen it.
 I could see my date sitting in her seat looking absolutely mortified – as easy-going as I am I literally just wanted to curl up in a ball and cry.
-As it turned out, my t-shirt had already been thrown next to our seats a few minutes before I (unneccesarily) got up on stage and yet there I was wondering around like a headless chicken – topless.
-The only thing worse than humiliation is unneccessary humiliation!
+As it turned out, my t-shirt had already been thrown next to our seats a few minutes before I had(unnecessarily) got up on stage.
+The only thing worse than humiliation is unnecessary humiliation!

-So to Susan Winter I say, no, dating isn’t pointless.
+So to Susan Winter I say no, dating isn’t pointless.
 What’s pointless is going on 98 dates with anyone who asks just to prove a point.
 Nonetheless, I sincerely hope you find what you’re looking for.